Best Bolognese Sauce

 Instructions

 - Heat a 12 inch skillet over medium heat.
-Add the olive oil, Italian sausage and ground beef.
+Add the olive oil and Italian sausage.
 Cook the meat until no longer pink, crumbling it up as you go.
 Once cooked, drain any excess grease.

 - Stir in the garlic, oregano, crushed red pepper flakes and cook for 1 more minute.